It’s hard to get motivated to clean when you’re pregnant

 And by the time you reach the third trimester, not only do you feel like a beached whale, you’re also busy working on your third trimester to-do list.

-Cleaning just does NOT feel like a priority.
+So, right from the moment you experience those early pregnancy symptoms, cleaning just does NOT feel like a priority.

 But that doesn’t change the reality that if no one scrubs the toilet it starts to look like it’s growing things.
 You can pretty easily find yourself surrounded by take out containers and unable to find your cat in the mess.